pragmaxim/pragmaxim.github.io/content/blog/in-the-footsteps-of-decentralization.md

 Blockchain and peer-to-peer network are built on top of strong philosophical and moral principles, solving especially problems related to centralization of power.
 If a very powerful entity acts or decides to act immorally, inflicting harm to others for any kind of selfish or greedy purpose, it might eventually become unstoppable like in case of huge financial institutions.
-As it happens, powerful entities emerge through making money at someone's expense, exploiting greed, weakness or fear.
+As it happens, powerful entities emerge through enriching themselves at someone's expense, exploiting greed, weakness or fear.
 Selling something harmful to people is a classic example, any kind of game play with human lives at stake is questionable.
 Eventual bankruptcy of such institution is averted by governments printing money and causing inflation that makes common folks pay for it while property of responsible bankers gets valorized even more.

 The original reason behind decentralization is fair incentivization, transparency, morality, humanity and sustainability.
 It is all part of the design in order to prevent corrupted and immoral entities to play the system or others and to limit cancel